H3nkl3r/FindMyAccounts/README.md

 https://h3nkl3r.github.io/WhereDoIHaveAnAccount-online/

 ### For Experts
-`$ pip install WhereDoIHaveAnAccount`
+`$ pip install FindMyAccounts`

 To get started right away:

-`$ WhereDoIHaveAnAccount`
+`$ FindMyAccounts`

-You can run WhereDoIHaveAnAccount as a package if running it as a script doesn't work:
+You can run FindMyAccounts as a package if running it as a script doesn't work:

-`$ python -m WhereDoIHaveAnAccount`
+`$ python -m FindMyAccounts`

 After that Enter your email address